Jovan158/vantage.ai/README.md

   <a href="https://nodejs.org"><img alt="Node.js 22.6+" src="https://img.shields.io/badge/node-%E2%89%A522.6-brightgreen"></a>
 </p>

-Vantage is a free, open-source cost and usage monitor, guardrail and session log for coding agents: [Claude Code](https://code.claude.com/docs), Codex, GitHub Copilot CLI, OpenCode and pi.
-Start your agent with `vantage run claude` (or `codex`, `copilot`, …) and work as usual: Vantage shows what the session costs and how much of your limit is left, asks before the agent touches the files and commands you care about, warns you when a secret is sent to the API, and records everything so you can look back.
+Vantage is a free, open-source cost and usage monitor, guardrail and session log for coding agents.
+Start your agent with `vantage run <agent>` and work as usual: Vantage shows what the session costs and how much of your limit is left, asks before the agent touches the files and commands you care about, warns you when a secret is sent to the API, and records everything so you can look back.

 **Everything stays on your machine.** Vantage sends no telemetry and changes nothing in your agent's setup.
 The only request it makes on its own is `vantage pricing update`, and only when you run it.